Booming Berlin: Best Bets for the Artsy Traveler

 Conclusion

 Vienna, the City of Music, is a must-see for the artsy traveler who loves classical music.
-You can’t help but swoon when walking into your favorite composer’s house, or hearing a Strauss waltz played in the city where it was composed, or exploring the awesome exhibits at the House of Music.
+You can’t help but swoon when you walk into your favorite composer’s house, or when you hear a Strauss waltz played in the city where it was composed, or explore the awesome exhibits at the House of Music.

 And when you want a break from music (why?!), Vienna has some of the best art museums in the world, including the Belvedere where you’ll see Klimt’s The Kiss and the always amazing Kunsthistorisches Museum.